Improved Education and Integration Opportunities for Roma in Serbia, Empowerment of Young Roma, and Reintegration of Returnees

 Impact

-- The promotion of employability of graduates of the REF secondary school program:
+• The promotion of employability of graduates of the REF secondary school programme: